 The Plan covers medical foods for enteral nutrition including low protein formula in accordance with the Vermont State Mandate for the medically necessary treatment of an inherited metabolic disease and inborn errors of metabolism, when prescribed by a physician.
-Please see BCBSVT medical policy on Enteral Nutrition for additional information.
+See BCBSVT Enteral Nutrition Corporate Medical Policy for additional information.

 As of the original effective date of this medical policy, the State of Vermont requires newborn screenings for the following metabolic disorders.
 Therefore, medical foods and formulas that meet criteria above, prescribed for these disorders are covered, subject to the benefit limitations described in this medical policy.
-This list is subject to change and is not all inclusive
+This list is subject to change and is not all inclusive, and as such, medical food or formulas may be medically indicated for other conditions.